 - Accumulated Depreciation = ($4,500)

-When you look at a balance sheet, you aren't going to see the individual assets, but rather the consolidated assets; all of the office equipment, computers, furniture, fixtures, lamps, planes, trucks, railroad cars, buildings, land, and more.
+When you look at a balance sheet, you probably aren't going to see the individual assets, but rather the consolidated assets—a sum total of all office equipment, computers, furniture, fixtures, lamps, planes, trucks, railroad cars, buildings, land, and more.
 Many businesses don't even bother to show you the accumulated depreciation account at all.
-Instead, they show a single line called "Property, Plant, and Equipment - net".
-That "net" addendum is referring to the fact that the company has deducted accumulated depreciation from the purchase price of the company's assets and is showing you only the bottom-line.
+Instead, they show a single line called "Property, Plant, and Equipment—Net."
+That "net" addendum is referring to the fact that the company has deducted accumulated depreciation from the purchase price of the company's assets and is showing you only the bottom line result.